Advice and guidance for healthcare practitioners on the health needs of migrant patients.

 Doctors of the World UK has produced a COVID-19 Vaccine Confidence Toolkit to support communities and voluntary, community and social enterprise organisations to deliver their own vaccine confidence events.

 COVID-19 guidance for providers of accommodation for asylum seekers

-The UK Health Security Agency (UKHSA) has produced COVID-19 guidance for providers of accommodation for asylum seekers.
+The UK Health Security Agency (UKHSA) has produced guidance on COVID-19 testing for providers of accommodation for asylum seekers.
 It is aimed at all staff involved in providing support to asylum seekers in all accommodation settings.

 Overseas travel advice during the COVID-19 pandemic